Larder Love

 What type of apples?

-I have used both bitter cooking apples and the sweeter eating apples (use your favourites).
+I have used both bitter cooking apples and the sweeter eating apples (use your favourites) for my apple butter recipe.
 Using these vastly different types of apples adds depth to the apple butter.

 Other ingredients are dry cider, so you are really packing in a whole lot of appleiness (new word).
 The addition of cinnamon and mixed spice gives it a nice kick to this rich apple jam.